tswow/tswow-wiki-0.13/Introduction/6_CustomTalents.md

 - Create a custom talent spell that modifies another spell
 - Make one talent required for another

-In the next tutorial, we will create a [trainer](7_CustomTrainer.md) for our Necromancer.
+In the next tutorial, we will [create a trainer for our Necromancer](7_CustomTrainer.md)